joaocc/aiven-docs/docs/platform/concepts/byoc.md

 utilizes a bastion host (**Bastion note**) physically separated from the Aiven services you deploy.
 The service VMs reside in a privately addressed subnet (**Private subnet**) and are accessed by the Aiven management plane via the bastion.
-They are not accessible through the Internet.
+They are not accessible through the internet.

 :::note
 Although the bastion host and the service nodes reside in the VPC under your management (**BYOC VPC**), they are not accessible (for example, via SSH) to anyone outside Aiven.

-The bastion and workload nodes require outbound access to the Internet to work properly (supporting HA signaling to the Aiven management node and RPM download from Aiven repositories).
+The bastion and workload nodes require outbound access to the internet to work properly (supporting HA signaling to the Aiven management node and RPM download from Aiven repositories).
 :::